kmjohnson25/d2mr-assessment-kmjohnson25/01_data-cleaning/Cleaning01assessment.md

 ## Grader feedback

--   Grader:
+-   Grader: Mian
--   Date:
+-   Date: Feb 04, 2025
--   Points toward unique objectives (up to 20):
+-   Points toward unique objectives (up to 20): 5
--   Additional points (up to 20):
+-   Additional points (up to 20): 8
--   TA provisional engagement points (up to 10):
+-   TA provisional engagement points (up to 10): 3
 -   Final approved engagement points (up to 10):
--   Total points (up to 50):
+-   Total points (up to 50): 16

 Engagement points are awarded for going above and beyond the expectations of the project and are not guaranteed on any given submission..
 Demonstrating the assessed learning objectives earns you points in those categories, but engagement points are awarded for exceptional effort, creativity, or skill.

 TAs may recommend engagement points provisionally, but the instructor will make the final decision on engagement points.

 Additional comments:

+Mian: Good job!
+I'm happy to see that you are utilizing the version control function of GitHub, which is one of the reasons why we have such an emphasis of GitHub in this course.